 Assessment is on-going and throughout each module there are a number of assignments with set submission dates and feedback provided by module tutors.
-Assignments take various forms, including essays, short answer questions and assessed discussion boards reflecting the study material learnt against the candidates' own business experience.
+Assignments predominantly take the form of business reports and assessed discussion boards which allow reflection of the study material learnt against the students' own business experience.